Anna Pankratova: Career

-From 1926, Pankratova taught at a variety of high-level institutions, including the Soviet Academy of Social Sciences, the Sverdlov Communist University, the Lenin Political-Military Academy, Moscow State University, Saratov State University, Moscow State Pedagogical University and at the Soviet Academy of Sciences.
+From 1926, Pankratova taught at a variety of high-level institutions, including the Soviet Academy of Social Sciences, the Sverdlov Communist University, the Lenin Political-Military Academy, Moscow State University, Saratov State University, Moscow State Pedagogical University and at the Academy of Sciences of the Soviet Union.

 In August 1936, after the first of the Moscow Show Trials, which marked the start of the Great Purge, Pankratova was expelled from the Communist Party and the Institute of Red Professors because of her past association with Yakovin and other Trotskyites.
 She made a fulsome expression of guilt, accusing herself of "rotten liberalism" and "not being able to expose the enemy in disguise."
 Sacked from her academic post, she was unemployed for several months, and contemplated suicide, before being given a post in Saratov University, which meant three years' separation from her mother and her daughter, who remained in Moscow.
 She was reinstated in the party in 1938, and permitted to resume publishing as a historian.

 Previously, Pankratova had considered herself to be a pupil of Mikhail Pokrovsky, the Soviet Union's leading historian, who was her teacher at the Institute of Red Professors.
 When he died, in 1932, she recalled how "we, his pupils, considered his historical conception not only completely Marxist, but without forerunners."
 But she radically changed her mind after Joseph Stalin had ruled that Pokrovsky had been wrong in believing that the Russian Empire was a "prison of nations", in which the non-Russian minorities were enslaved, and that he had failed to understand how great leaders such as Ivan the Terrible and Peter the Great changed history.
 In 1939, she wrote that:

-Pankratova joined the USSR Academy of Sciences' Institute of History in 1939.
+Pankratova joined the Academy of Sciences of the Soviet Union's Institute of History in 1939.
 In World War II, she was evacuated with a number of other eminent historians to Alma-Ata in Kazakhstan.
 In 1942, they published a collection of essays, Twenty Five Years of Historical Scholarship in the USSR, which she edited, which again comprehensively renounced Pokrovsky's view of history.

 Under her leadership, they also wrote The History of the Kazakh SSR.
 Published in 1949, the work was the first of its kind, describing the history of a Soviet Republic from its origins to the start of the Second World War.
 Edited by Pankratova, it inspired further research into the history of pre-Soviet and Soviet peoples.
 From 1953 to 1957, Pankratova was the editor of the Soviet historical journal Voprosy istorii.

 Throughout her career, Pankratova attended international congresses, including those in Warsaw (1934), Budapest (1953) and Rome (1955).
 She also chaired the Soviet branch of the Association for Cooperation with the United Nations (1955–57).
 She was elected a member of the Central Committee of the Communist Party of the Soviet Union at the 19th and 20th Congresses in 1952 and 1953.